grouperenault/fmu_manipulation_toolbox/doc/container.md

 Some of these parameters can be defined by Command Line Interface or by the input files.

 Several formats are supported as description files:
 - a `CSV` format: define only the routing table.
-Other options are defined as command line options.
+Other options should be defined as command line options.
 - a `JSON` file: all parameters can be defined in the file.
 Command line can define default values if the parameter is not present in `JSON` file.
 - a `SSP` file.
 See [ssp-standard.org](https://ssp-standard.org). define only the routing table.
 Other options are defined with command line.